Hello, my name is Amiko.

 My boys were young, and I was a full-time employee.
 I had to get permission to attend school full-time too.
-I took on 14- 16-hour semesters, barreling through it.
+I took on 14- to 16-hour semesters, barreling through it.

 I had my sights on a job in the Public Affairs Office, so I created a position in my office at NASA.
 I was working for the Technology Transfer and Commercialization Office at the time.
 I saw a need that I could fill, so I filled it.
 I took on a marketing communication role and served as a liaison with the Public Affairs Office while I still managed my secretarial job.
 I wasn’t able to be classified outside my current position, so I did both jobs in my original role.

 Jim Rostohar, the Public Affairs Director at NASA, visited my boss and expressed a need for some help that had origins in our office.
-She pointed (Hank had since retired, so I had a new boss) to my office.
+She (Hank had since retired, so I had a new boss) pointed to my office.

 I met with Jim and was excited for the challenge he brought.
 I had no idea that it would lead to a job in Public Affairs.
 I only liked to solve problems.

 Dyslexia is a condition that most people understand as an inability to read.
 But really it affects all areas of language and the ability to communicate – and learn.
 I was reading at 3, so it wasn’t obvious why I struggled.
-Instead my ears heard sound, but they could not accurately decode words.
+My ears heard sound, but they could not accurately decode words.
 I attended a few years of speech class where I learned sign language because it was believed I might be losing my hearing.

 I learned to manipulate sounds that made sense within context by reading lips.
 I recall my fear when I was asked to begin performing commentary on PAO console in NASA’s Mission Control Center to live broadcast spaceflight events.

 I accepted the job but not without an exasperating explanation of my limitations.
 My speech had improved over the years, but even now, some people notice a slight impediment.
-On occasion someone will note I sound as a person who has a hearing problem.
+On occasion someone will note I sound like a person who has a hearing problem.
 The speech patterns are very similar.